UsmanGTA/monty/README.md

 - it executed properly every line of the file
 - it finds an error in the file
 - an error occured

 If you cant malloc anymore, print the error message Error: malloc failed, followed by a new line, and exit with status EXIT_FAILURE.
 You have to use malloc and free and are not allowed to use any other function from man malloc (realloc, calloc, )

+This project allows us to dive deeper into stacks and queues where stacks are built with the help of linked lists.
+Furthermore, this project also tries to build on previous concepts such as memory management, LIFO, FIFO and manipulating such stacks.

+The core of the project lies in the push function that allows users to build the stack (LIFO).
+Further down the line, new functions had to integrated to affirm the all the previous concepts.